Smartphones today are more than just gadgets — they’re our wallets, cameras, offices, and lifelines.

 - Minor scratches or cosmetic damage

-- Damage due to negligence (e.g., leaving phone unattended)
+- Damage from negligence (e.g., leaving your phone in public)

-- Can extend life of the device without huge repair costs
+- Extended Device Life without huge repair costs

-- Deductibles mean you still pay part of the repair/replacement
+- Deductibles mean you still pay part of repair/replacement cost

 Case Example

-- Freelancers/business owners who rely heavily on their phone for work
+- Freelancers/business owners who depend on their phone for work

-- People who already have accidental damage cover via credit card or home insurance
+- People already covered via credit card accidental damage insurance or home insurance